-OJP requires most award applicants to verify certain conditions and behaviors before it will recommend the applicant for award.
-In order to comply with the certification requirements provided in the common rules for lobbying, drug-free workplaces, and suspension and debarment, applicants must complete and submit OJP Form 4061/6 entitled "Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements."
+OJP requires most award applicants to certify certain conditions and behaviors before it will recommend the applicant for award.
+In order to comply with the certification requirements provided in the common rules, applicants must complete and submit OJP Form 4061/6 entitled "Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements."